cometbft/cometbft/spec/mempool/gossip/flood.md

 ## Properties

-`txInAllPools` defines if a given transaction is in the pool of all nodes.
+Function `txInAllPools` defines if a given transaction is in the pool of all nodes.
 ```bluespec "properties" +=
 def txInAllPools(tx) =
     NodeIDs.forall(n => n.Pool().includes(tx))